TalaalTahir/System-Programming/Lab 6/README.md

-# System-Programming
+# Lab 6

-My name is Talaal Tahir.
-This is my repository for a Systems Level Programing class I took.
-The code here will include my Labs that I did throughtout the semster in Systems Programming.
-The code will include shell script and C programs.
-The codes can be run using online ides or thorugh the command line on any computer.
-Also included will be my pdfs that I submitted with the assignments to show exactly what I had to do for each problem.

-For any further questions you can conact me at Talaalosf@gmail.com
+This lab includes two different programs.
+The checkError.sh program was assigned for the students to find any errors in the program and fix it, the code here is the version that works and can be run a putty or comamnd line.
+The program called foo.sh, finds the factorial of a number that the user inputs, and can be run on a text editor or command line.
+Both programs include pdfs pertaining to how they were created.